wp-plugins/simple-frontend-template-display/readme.txt

 == Changelog ==

 = 0.2.0 =
-* Adapted add_menu method to the preferred add_node
+* Added a drop down with the filename so you can see all of the template data
-* Fixed several typographical & commenting errors
+* Changed add_menu method to the preferred add_node
 * Split up the filename and template name functions to allow for the separate dropdown
-* Added a drop down with the filename so you can see all of the template data
+* Fixed several typographical & commenting errors

 = 0.1.0 =
 * Initial release